Menstrual cycle awareness

 Along with our partners, the Chartered Institute of Personnel and Development (CIPD), we recently launched our latest Health and Wellbeing at Work report,1 which showed that only 18% of organisations surveyed included support for menstrual health to a moderate or large extent, with 55% offering none at all.

 While 39% said they offered paid sick leave for menstrual health, only 22% offered adjustments to duties or tasks and 20% offered more breaks when needed.
-Fewer than a third provided free sanitary products at work.
+Fewer than a third provided free period products at work.

-For a large percentage of women, painful cramps, abdominal discomfort, fatigue, feeling low or anxious are all very common menstrual symptoms that can last from a couple of days to as long as a week at a time.
+For a large percentage of us, painful cramps, abdominal discomfort, fatigue, and feeling low or anxious are all very common menstrual symptoms that can last from a couple of days to as long as a week at a time.
 The impact these experiences can have on their work can vary widely.

-In one survey2, around one in seven women said they had taken time off work or school during their period.
+In one survey2, around one in seven said they had taken time off work or school during their period.
 Although just under 81% continued to work through their symptoms, they felt their productivity was significantly affected.

-Bloody Good Employers
+Research by Bloody Good Employers

 So let’s bring menstruation into the workplace conversation, break down those final taboos and free women to be themselves at work, any day of the month.